hashicorp/terraform/website/source/docs/providers/google/r/sql_database_instance.html.markdown

 Creates a new Google SQL Database Instance.
 For more information, see the [official documentation](https://cloud.google.com/sql/), or the [JSON API](https://cloud.google.com/sql/docs/admin-api/v1beta4/instances).

+~> **NOTE on `google_sql_database_instance`:** - Second-generation instances include a
+default 'root'@'%' user with no password.
+This user will be deleted by Terraform on instance creation.
+You should use a `google_sql_user` to define a customer user with a restricted host and strong password.

 ## Example Usage

 Example creating a SQL Database.